 *If a child makes a mistake, rather than correcting, reiterate the lesson.
 For example, if, to your question: “Will you show me 2?” the child points to 1, you may proceed by saying: “This is 1, This is 2.
 Will you show me 2?”

-For more on3🅿️🌠, read here a post on Montessori 3🅿️🌠 Three Period Lesson in Action (using First Phonetical Set: s m a t).
+For more, read here a post on Montessori 3🅿️🌠 Three Period Lesson in Action (using First Phonetical Set: s m a t).

-Today, we are trying an extension to this lesson by using also the number cards, where you would associate Quantity (holding actual rods) to an abstract concept of Numbers and Numerals (symbols we chose to represent an actual quantity).
+Once a child very concretely understands that rods have a different numerical value simply by feeling the difference in size and weight, you can add an extension to this lesson by using number cards.
+By integrating number cards, a child will be able to associate quantity (holding actual rods) to an abstract concept of numbers/numerals (symbols we chose to represent the actual quantity).
 Here, the 1st Period would have a slight variation:

 - (P2) “Will you show me 1?”